MicrosoftDocs/customer-insights/ci-docs/data/data-unification-map-tables.md

 ---
-title: "Select source fields for data unification"
+title: "Describe customer data for data unification"
 description: "The first step in the unification process is selecting tables, attributes, primary keys, and data types to map data to the unified customer profile." ms.date: 11/13/2023 ms.topic: how-to